IT-Systems/zencart-module/README.md

 # Zen Cart - Svea payment module
-## Version 4.0.1
+## Version 4.1
 * Supports Zen Cart version 1.5.1 and 1.3.9

 This module supports Svea invoice and payment plan payments in Sweden, Finland, Norway, Denmark, Netherlands and Germany, as well as creditcard and direct bank payments from all countries.
+It is also possible to perform basic Svea order administration actions by setting the order status in the Zen Cart order administration interface.
+The supported Svea administration actions are: Deliver and Cancel invoice and payment plan orders and Credit invoice orders.

 The module has been tested with Zen Cart and any pre-installed checkout, coupon, voucher and shipping modules, including the Svea invoice fee.
 The module has been updated to make use of the latest payment systems at Svea, and builds upon the included Svea php integration package.